 House Greyjoy aka House Moisturizer

 Moisturizers help return and lock in hydration to the face.
 And what better house to pair with this savior ingredient than House Greyjoy.
-While the characters aren’t always … great, the Greyjoy’s rule the Iron Islands.
+While the characters are not always … great, the Greyjoys rule the Iron Islands.
 This makes them overly adept at handling water, especially a water cream.

 House Lannister aka House Retinol

 Like a Lannister, retinol can be harsh at first, but with time, your skin warms up to it.
 Take Jaime, for example.
-Season 1 was about as bad as it gets and now, we find ourselves rooting for him — someone who openly commits incest (talk about a character arch).
-And while other Lannisters (hey, Cersei) may be too harsh, at least a good retinol won’t blow you up.
+Season one was about as bad as it gets and now, we find ourselves rooting for him — someone who openly commits incest (talk about a character arch).
+And while other Lannisters (hey, Cersei) may be too harsh, at least a good retinol will not blow you up.
 It will glow you up.